Jim Wasley, University of Wisconsin Milwaukee, firstname.lastname@example.org

 ESBL, Wiley books, Ecotone books, digital images from Sun,

-Wind & Light, poems, handouts, bibliographies, etc. Bring cool stuff to
+Wind & Light, poems, handouts, bibliographies, etc. Bring cool stuff to share!

-We will do self-introductions as we present these items.
+We will do self-introductions with these items.

 clothes for comfort in a range of (micro)climates, wear

-layers, and bring a brolly (umbrella) or rain/wind gear.
+layers, and bring a brolly (umbrella).

 Presenters must bring their work on thumb drives, CDs, or DVDs